tag/IuCasAuthentication/README.md

 ### Example with login and validation on different app-specific pages

 You might use this example code to only implement CAS authentication at a specific URL.
-Instead of calling `authenticate()`
+Instead of calling `authenticate()`, you might do the following:

 ```php
 <?php